 The city of roses has a massive test garden that has hundreds of varieties.
 I visited there in June 2011.

-Not really a garden, but its an annual show in Chicago that shows many cool types of gardens and flowers.
+Chicago Flower and Garden Show Not a garden, but its an annual show in Chicago that shows many cool types of gardens and flowers.

 Comments and/or discussions welcome.
 If you enjoyed your visit, then let your friends know with a comment on Facebook!

 PS: Don't forget to click the like button above. ;-)